stefimaz/Fintech_Database/Challenge3/README.md

 # Bitcoin Arbitrage

-Looking over historical trade data during the early months of 2018 for Bitcoin on two exchanges: Bitstamp and Coinbase.
+Looking over historical data value of Bitcoin during the first three months of 2018 (January, February and March) on two different exchanges: Bitstamp and Coinbase.

 The goal is to Collect CSV data in a Jupyter notebook file.
 Prepare the datasets for analysis by cleaning missing and erroneous data.
-Analyze the data at a high level through summary statistics and visualizations, and use this information to select areas for deeper analysis.
+Analyze the data at a high level through summary statistics and visualizations.
+Use this information to select areas for deeper analysis.
+Differentiate between early in the timeframe and later in the timeframe.
 Specifically, selecting time periods in which to identify arbitrage opportunities.

+Analyzing data over 2 different monthy period in 2018: from January 01 to January 31 and from March 01 to March 31.
+Analyzing data over 3 specific days: January 16, February 24 and March 26.

+After analyzing the data, we can see the arbitrage between Coinbase and Bitstamp was possible to be realized with a profit early on but disapeared with time.

 ---